ucdavis/UCDPowerShellUsers/Meetings/Meeting-20250812-AWSToolsS3/README.md

 ## AWS Tools for PowerShell and S3

-Installing the AWS Tools for PowerShell and working with S3 data.
+Installing the AWS Tools for PowerShell and working with the S3 module.

 ### Resource Links